csebooks/relational-databases/content.en/formal-relational-query-languages/the-domain-relational-calculus/index.md

 ---
-title: 6.3 The Domain Relational Calculus
+title: 'The Domain Relational Calculus'
-weight: 43
+weight: 3
 ---

-6.3 The Domain Relational Calculus## 6.3 The Domain Relational Calculus
+# The Domain Relational Calculus

 A second form of relational calculus, called **domain relational calculus**, uses _domain_ variables that take on values from an attributes domain, rather than values for an entire tuple.
 The domain relational calculus, however, is closely related to the tuple relational calculus.

 Domain relational calculus serves as the theoretical basis of the widely used QBE language (see Appendix B.1), just as relational algebra serves as the basis for the SQL language.

-### 6.3.1 Formal Definition
+## Formal Definition

 An expression in the domain relational calculus is of the form